 The Perfect Ireland and Scotland Itinerary

 Planning an Ireland and Scotland itinerary can be full of pitfalls if you don’t know the countries and have a limited time to spend.
-Most folks from the US and Canada will have a maximum of 2 weeks of vacation time to spend and will want to get the biggest bang for their buck on their holidays.
+Most folks from the United States and Canada will have a maximum of 2 weeks (14 days) of vacation time to spend and will want to get the biggest bang for their buck on their holidays.
+You also have to keep in mind that your Scotland and Ireland tour needs to include travel time and flights in particular can take at minimum 2 days out of your itinerary.

 This Ireland and Scotland itinerary will help you plan the best trip and it won’t take up all your time travelling to get to the places on your bucket list.
 Don’t fall into the Scotland vs Ireland trap – visit both.